Tom Latham (cricketer): International career

 In January 2020, in the third Test against Australia, Latham captained New Zealand for the first time in Test cricket, after Kane Williamson was ruled out of the match due to flu.
 In February 2020, in the first and second ODI against India, Latham captained New Zealand to win by 4 Wickets and 22 runs after Kane Williamson was ruled out of the match due to a shoulder injury.

 In December 2022, during the first Test against Pakistan, Latham scored his 13th century in Test cricket, the most by a New Zealand opener in Tests.

 Latham was named New Zealand Test team captain in October 2024.

 List of international centuries

-Latham has scored 13 centuries in Test cricket and 7 in One Day Internationals matches.
+Latham has scored 17 centuries in Test cricket and 8 in One Day International matches.
 His highest Test score of 264 not out came against Sri Lanka at the Basin Reserve in December 2018 and his highest ODI score of 145 not out was made against India at Eden Park in Auckland in November 2022.